TeCOS-NIT-Trichy/painitte/README.md

 ## Contribution Guidelines

-### What do I need to know to help 🤔?
+### What do I need to know to help/contribute🤔?

-If you are looking to help to with a code contribution our project, look for tags which you like to work on.
+If you are looking to help us with a code contribution to our project, look for tags which you like to work on.
 If you are **beginner** and want to do your first contribution check [good first issue](https://github.com/TeCOS-NIT-Trichy/painitte/labels/good%20first%20issue) .
 If you don't feel ready to make a code contribution yet, no problem!
 You can also check out the documentation issues [`documentation`](https://github.com/TeCOS-NIT-Trichy/painitte/labels/documentation) or the design issues that we have [`design`](https://github.com/TeCOS-NIT-Trichy/painitte/labels/design).

 If you are interested in making a code contribution and would like to learn more about open source and the technologies that we use, check out the list below.